aucrypto/rinocchio/README.md

 # rinocchio
-Implementation of Rinocchio in C++
+Implementation of Rinocchio in C++.
 The implementation uses NTL: https://www.shoup.net/ntl/